 Using HR software means removing human error with a process that runs itself on one unique platform – managers can approve or deny requests in one click whilst seeing overlapping time off and getting allowances and carry over leave updated automatically.

-As important as it is, reporting can be difficult when you’re juggling between emails, calendars and spreadsheets (such as a Google Sheet holiday tracker for example).
+As important as recording time off is, reporting it can be difficult when you’re juggling between emails, calendars and spreadsheets (such as a Google Sheet holiday tracker for example).

 For me, reporting has been a breeze since I started working at Charlie.
 No need to block an entire day to do it – our software does it all for me and I can export it on a spreadsheet if I need.